-- Threatening behaviour towards others (i.e. swearing, hurtful remarks, gossiping, inappropriate gestures).
+- threatening behaviour towards others (e.g., swearing, hurtful remarks, gossiping, inappropriate gestures)

-Expectations for student conduct for younger students differ from those for older students.
-It is expected that as students move through successive grades, become older and more mature that they will be more socially responsible.
+Expectations for student conduct for younger students may differ from those for older students.
+It is expected that as students move through successive grades and become more mature, they will be more socially responsible.

 - Walk Away – students are encouraged to avoid problems before they have a chance to develop.

 - Ignore – students can defuse situations by not responding to the inappropriate behavior of others.

 - Talk It Out – students state how others’ behaviors are making them feel and ask them to stop.